steodose/steodose/README.md

 ⚽  I also maintain a Premier League forecasting model, the code of which can be found in the club soccer forecasts repository, and the results on [Tableau Public](https://public.tableau.com/app/profile/stephan.teodosescu/viz/PremierLeague19-20Simulations/SimulationsDashboard).

-I can be reached on Twitter @steodsescu, and my website is here: [steodose.github.io](https://steodose.github.io/steodosescu.github.io/).
+I can be reached on Twitter @steodosescu, and my website is here: [steodose.github.io](https://steodose.github.io/steodosescu.github.io/).
 You can also follow my amateur writing at the blog [Between the Pipes](https://betweenpipes.wordpress.com/).

 <!---
 steodose/steodose is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.